bdlucas1/3d-casting/MAKING.md

 * Filament

-  PrusaSlicer doesn't have a generic PVA profile so we start with PrimaSelect PVA+, turn fan on to help with curled overhangs, and bump temp by 10 °C to compensate.
+  PrusaSlicer doesn't have a generic PVA profile so I started with PrimaSelect PVA+, turned fan on to help with curled overhangs, and bumped temp by 10 °C to compensate.

     * "PrimaSelect PVA+" profile
     * Cooling: keep fan always on